 Gran Canaria still has sunshine most days with temperatures hovering around 20c in the South.
-However it is Winter so there will be more rain and cloud than most months.
+However, it is Winter so there will be more rain and cloud than most months.

 During January there are a couple of festivals.
 For example thgere is the Cabalgada de los Reyes Magos.
 This is a holiday in Spain so expect to see parades and activities for this event.

 Did You Know: Gran Canaria during January boasts one of the warmest places in all the whole of Europe.
-What are the temperatures during January
+What are the temperatures during January?

-The air temperature can fluctuate between 15°C in the North to 21°C in the South so sun bathing is still a viable pastime.
-During the evening and night it falls to a 15°C to 20°C in the South.
+The air temperature can fluctuate between 15°C in the North to 21°C in the South so sunbathing is still a viable pastime.
+During the evening and night, it falls to a 15°C to 20°C in the South.

 For the month of January in Gran Canaria you will enjoy just over 11 hours of daylight, with the sun rising at around 7:55am and setting just after 6:20pm at the beginning of January to 6:40pm at the end of January.

 Does it rain in January on Gran Canaria?
 Well, January usually sees around 25mm of rain over an average of 3 days of rain in the month.
 The amount can vary but on average about 25mm for the entire month of January.
-However depending where you are on Gran Canaria you are unlikely to see any rain if located in the South of Gran Canaria.
+However, depending on where you are on Gran Canaria you are unlikely to see any rain if located in the South of Gran Canaria.

-Remember: These stats for Gran Canaria weather are average temperature which include the cooler and wetter North of the island.
-So it is likely you will experience more sun, warmer temperatures and blue skies.
+Remember: These stats for Gran Canaria weather are average temperature which includes the cooler and wetter North of the island.
+So it is likely you will experience more sun, warmer temperatures, and blue skies.

 The trade wind always blows North-Eastern throughout the year.
 This provides a cool breeze that without this the Canaries would be like the blistering Sahara on the African Continent.
-These winds also gives some humidity, to the region so that there are rainfalls in season.
+These winds also give some humidity, to the region so that there are rainfalls in season.
 The waters surrounding the islands come down from Nordic regions providing a fresh cool temperature to the ocean.